meshtastic/firmware/docs/software/mqtt.md

 #### Service Envelope

-The payload published on mesh/... will always be wrapped in a ServiceEnvelope protobuf.
+The payload published on mesh/... will always be wrapped in a [ServiceEnvelope protobuf](https://github.com/meshtastic/Meshtastic-protobufs/blob/master/docs/docs.md#.ServiceEnvelope).

-FIXME, the payload published on the topic, will include the message, and full information about arrival time, who forwarded it, source channel, source mesh id, etc...
+ServiceEnvelope will include the message, and full information about arrival time, who forwarded it, source channel, source mesh id, etc...

 #### NODEID